 I’ve recently completed my Bachelor of Computer Information Systems degree at University of São Paulo, but plan on sticking around for grad school as well.

 Outside of computing, I enjoy reading, playing the keyboard, snuggling with my pets, and speaking about things I’m passionate about.
 I love learning new things and teaching what I know to others.

 University of São Paulo, Institute of Mathematics and Computer Sciences.

-I’ve studied different areas in computing, and gained a lot of interpersonal experience.
+I’ve studied different areas in computing, and gained a lot of hard and soft skills.
 Subjects I’ve particularly enjoyed include Software Engineering, Software Testing, Databases, and Operating Systems.

-I’m also one of the founding members and current director at our Open Source & Free Software extracurricular group.
+I’m one of the founding members and current leader at our Open Source & Free Software extracurricular group.

 U-Get is a startup that pioneered a computer vision-based vending machine system.
 The system is able to recognize and bill customers based on what they grab from a simple machine (a fridge, for example), avoiding expensive mechanisms present in traditional vending machines.

 Our team built our systems from the ground up - including mobile apps, fleet management and billing systems; leveraging Cloud of Things technologies.
-I mostly work with automation, databases, and service architecture; I’ve championed development cultural changes, making me the person in charge of CI/CD, version control, and cloud infrastructure.
+I mostly work with declarative infrastructure, deployments, databases, and service architecture; I’ve championed development cultural changes, making me the person in charge of CI/CD, git repositories, and cloud infrastructure.